Control communication with persistent IP addresses

 To implement persistent IP address for GKE Pods, perform the following steps:

-Step 2: Reserve a persistent IP addresses
+Step 2: Set up persistent IP addresses

 To establish reliable network identities for your Pods and set up persistent IP addresses, you must first acquire persistent IP addresses.
 You can choose between reserving Google-provided IP addresses or using your own (BYOIP).